Optimal variance stopping with linear diffusions: Introduction

-This problem, together with related problems with side conditions, has been solved in \cite{PedPes12} when the underlying process $X$ is a geometric Brownian motion, applying a Lagrange multipliers method.
-The mean-variance problem has also been investigated in \cite{Gad15b} for certain geometric L\'evy processes utilizing an approach similar to \cite{PedPes12}.
+This problem has been resolved in \cite{PedPes12} when the underlying process $X$ is a geometric Brownian motion applying a Lagrange multipliers method.
+Similar approach has been utilized in the mean-variance setting in \cite{Gad15b} for certain geometric L\'evy processes.
+Recently, more comprehensive view over general non-linear optimal stopping problem has been investigated in \cite{Christensen17,Huang17, Huang18, Christensen18}.
+These will be discussed in more detail in Subsection \ref{subsec on optimality}, as well as the notions on static and dynamic optimality.